Synod of Jerusalem (1672): Background: Cyril Lucaris

 In 1629, a small book in Latin, attributed to Cyril Lucaris, the Patriarch of Constantinople, and commonly referred to as the Confession of Cyril Lucaris, was published in Geneva.
 It contained an eighteen-point summary of beliefs that conformed with Calvinist teaching.
 French, English and German translations appeared in the same year.
 A Greek version called Eastern Confession of the Christian Faith appeared in Constantinople in 1631 or 1633.
 Lucaris was accused of adopting in this book Calvinistic views and asserting that Calvinism was in fact the faith of the Eastern Church.
 His Eastern Orthodox defenders claim that the book was a forgery.
-Cyril did not disavow it in writing.
+Patriarch Cyril himself verbally denied writing it on several occasions and proclaimed his Orthodox faith with his attitude and in his letters, only not disavowing the said "Confession" in writing.